swebdevelopment/Pixuru-iOS-SDK/README.md

     (Number) - Determines the animation style of the checkout pop up, 0=fade in, 1=slide down, 2=slide up
 * **appKey**
     (String) - Unique value sent to you by Pixuru.
 Identifies your app to credit you for orders.
-* **poplabels**
-    (BOOL)   - Whether or not form label titles “pop” to the top of the field when they contain content.
-We think this is a nice touch, but if you don’t like it you can turn it off here.
-* **poplabels_always_popped**
-    (BOOL)   - When set to YES, form label titles will appear above the fields always, instead of inside of the field when blank.
 * **enable_user_login**
     (BOOL)   - If set to NO, all checkouts will be as guests — users will not be able to register or log in to an existing Pixuru account.
 * **wrap_carousel**